Glaucoma Services from Your Optometrist in Northern San Antonio, TX

 While each patient receives an individualized treatment plan, common therapies include medicated eye drops, systemic medications, and glasses with refractive corrections.
 Some individuals undergo surgery that reduces eye pressure.
 Controlling eye pressure can preserve maximum sight by slowing and in some cases even halting damage to the optic nerve.

 Vision is priceless and you want to protect it by undergoing regular eye exams.
-Our San Antonio optometrist, Dr. Raul Trevino, offers expert care for many eye diseases and disorders in addition to prescribing glasses and contact lenses.
+Our northern San Antonio optometrist, Dr. Raul Trevino, offers expert care for many eye diseases and disorders in addition to prescribing glasses and contact lenses.
 Be sure to call our Vision Source Castle Hills practice today at (210) 344-1400 to schedule an appointment.